 The modern enterprise understands the glaring need – and associated pressures of – engaging the best independent contractor for your project.
 The systems by which the independent workforce is managed often referred to as a Freelancer Management System (FMS), has drastically evolved in recent years.
 This blog takes a look at the key components that have led to this innovation, and disruption, in these intermediation platforms to create top-notch consulting marketplaces.

 1. User Experience is Becoming More Important

 The “platform economy” is ever evolving, but what appears most clear is that the user experience (UX) has become the common currency.
-During the Staffing Industry Analysts Executive Forum, an oft-discussed topic was building the best FMS.
+During the Staffing Industry Analysts Executive Forum, an oft-discussed topic was building the best FMS solution.
 While the debate was wide-ranging, there remained a common theme around on the first priority: creating consumer-focused, UX-driven experiences.